Soranosuke2001/2420_assign2/README.md

 6. In a browser, type in the http link that was returned in the output.
 In my case it would be `http://127.0.0.1:5050`.

-- **Note:** This will display an error since we did not configure a route for "/", but if we typed in `http://127.0.0.1:5050/api` the webpage should display "{ hello: 'Server x' }.
+- **Note:** This will display an error since we did not configure a route for "/", but if we typed in `http://127.0.0.1:5050/api` the webpage should display a webpage similar to the image below.

 ![/api](images/ss22.png)